 If these two industry giants do merge at the end of 2019, without proper planning, recombining potentially divergent systems and applications could result in issues like outages for viewers or advertisers.

 The most resilient companies get ahead of those issues before they become embarrassing outages in front of unhappy customers.

 That goes for any companies merging their IT, not just broadcasters.

-Here's a look at what organizations should consider during the M&A to minimize the chance of outages and other disruptions.
+Here's a look at what organisations should consider during the M&A to minimize the chance of outages and other disruptions.